 Welcome to the Nuffield Department of Primary Care Health Sciences (www.phc.ox.ac.uk), part of the Medical Sciences Division in the University of Oxford.
-The department undertakes internationally acclaimed teaching and research that improves the primary care that GP practices deliver
+Our mission is to deliver world-class research, engagement and training that advances primary care, influences health policy and develops professional skills for the delivery of better health care in the community.